-Declining Trends in Energy Expenditure Explain the Obesity Pandemic that showed obesity levels rising from 10-14.9 % to 20-24.9 % over the past 20 years in some European countries.
-While this increase in body weight cannot be disputed, the aetiology requires additional research.
+Declining Trends in Energy Expenditure Explain the Obesity Pandemic

+The existence of a worldwide epidemic of obesity is supported by various studies including those of the International Obesity Task Force that showed obesity levels rising from 10-14.9 % to 20-24.9 % over the past 20 years in some European countries.39 While this increase in body weight cannot be disputed,40 the etiology requires additional research.
 Although most people think it is due to people eating more, there is scant evidence to support this hypothesis.